sculptor/sculptor.github.io/documentation/developers-guide.md

 Note that Refresh in Eclipse is often time consuming.
 In the Maven launcher you should specify Refresh "The project containing the selected resource" or "Specific resources".
 Don't use "The entire workspace".

-[`sculptor-maven-plugin`](maven-plugin) runs the generator within the Maven process and therefore it can be necessary to define JVM parameters for large projects via the environment variable `MAVEN_OPTS`:
+[`sculptor-maven-plugin`][3] runs the generator within the Maven process and therefore it can be necessary to define JVM parameters for large projects via the environment variable `MAVEN_OPTS`:

 * Windows: `set MAVEN_OPTS="-Xms256m -Xmx1g -XX:MaxPermSize=256m"`
 * Unix: `export MAVEN_OPTS=-Xms256m -Xmx1g -XX:MaxPermSize=256m`